 SNC attests that the radio antenna system will comply with Health Canada's Safety Code 6 limits, as may be amended from time to time, for the protection of the general public including any combined effects of additional carrier co-locations and nearby installations within the local radio environment.
-For more information on Safety Code 6, please visit the following Health Canada site: www.healthcanada.gc.ca/radiation.
+For more information on Code Safety 6. please visit the following Health Canada www.healthcanada.gc.ca/radiation.